1-25 of 349

 Food Stamps/SNAP Applications

 Provides public insurance to cover medical services that may include doctor visits, some prescription drugs, hospital care, home care, long-term care, medical equipment, transportation, mental health, vision, dental, substance abuse services and other services.
-Medicaid is the payer of last resort - Medicare will be billed first if client is eligible.
+Most clients will have to choose and enroll in (will have their care provided by) a Managed Care Plan (MCP).

 Categories